Tennis-Haas leaves Wimbledon with heavy heart but bag full of memories

 By Pritha Sarkar

-LONDON, July 4 As one of only two men to have beaten Roger Federer this year, Tommy Haas might have been hoping that his Wimbledon swansong would have a fairytale ending.
+LONDON, July 4 (Reuters) - As one of only two men to have beaten Roger Federer this year, Tommy Haas might have been hoping that his Wimbledon swansong would have a fairytale ending.

 It was not to be.